-Sample Weekly Schedule (at a glance, subject to change, Eastern Standard Time):
+Sample Weekly Schedule (at a glance, subject to change):

 Monday, Wednesday, Friday: 1 – 4 pm Workshop Classes

-Tuesday, Thursday: 2 – 4 pm Question and Answer Sessions with Faculty and Visiting Writers
+Tuesday, Thursday: 2 – 4 pm Question and Answer Sessions with Faculty and Writers-in-Residence

 STUDENT WORKSHOP MANUSCRIPTS

-In the late spring enrolled students will receive instructions on how to prepare and submit electronic manuscripts they wish to have read and discussed in their workshop.
+In the late spring enrolled students will receive instructions on how to prepare and submit electronic manuscripts to be read and discussed with their instructor and fellow workshop participants.
 Students enrolled in a two-week workshop with two different instructors will have their manuscript reviewed by one instructor only (not both).
 Every effort will be made to accommodate requests for manuscript review by a particular instructor, but we cannot guarantee this will be possible.

 MANUSCRIPT TUTORIAL SESSIONS (OPTIONAL)

 Students enrolled in Fiction who are writing novels are invited to register for intensive tutorial sessions.
-Writers-in-Residence will read and discuss entire novels (fiction works in progress, not collections of stories) of up to 250 pages in length for an additional $500 fee.
+Manuscript Tutors will read and discuss entire novels (fiction works in progress, not collections of stories) of up to 250 pages in length for an additional $500 fee.